taeyoungP/WorkDay_Scheduler/README.md

 THEN the saved events persist
 ```

+## Mock-up

 The following animation demonstrates the application functionality:

 <!-- @TODO: create ticket to review/update image) -->
 ![A user clicks on slots on the color-coded calendar and edits the events.](./Assets/05-third-party-apis-homework-demo.gif)

+## Description

+> * A link to deployed application:

+## How to use

+> * When open up the Work Day Scheduler, the user can see today's date and it has time schedule from 9 AM to 9 PM.

+> * For each of time block, the user can input their schedules and save them by clicking save button.
+Once save button is clicked, the button will briefly change color to green to indicate that button is clicked and the content in the time block has been saved.

+> * Saved schedules and events will persist even after refreshing the page and will remain same unless the user modify them.

+> * The time block(s) with event(s) that is/are happened will turn into grey color.
+Time block with current time will red color.
+The color for future time block(s) has green color.

+> * At the bottom of the schedule time blocks, there is a clear button that allows the user to clear and reset the schedule.

+## Credits

+> * Code to change background-color for certain amount of time, referenced from: https://stackoverflow.com/questions/3003819/possible-to-change-background-color-onclick-then-automatically-change-back-a-se

+> * Code to check if object value is already exist in the array and replace the object, referenced from: https://stackoverflow.com/questions/37585309/replacing-objects-in-array#:~:text=You%20can%20use%20Array%23map%20with%20Array%23find%20.&text=Here%2C%20arr2.,arr1%20i.e.%20obj%20is%20returned.
+AND https://www.codegrepper.com/tpc/replace+object+in+array+javascript

 ## Grading Requirements